Harvey-Moth/Comp3010/README.md

 ### 1. Downloading the dataset from the Github repository
 <img width="2559" height="1439" alt="1  Downloading the dataset" src="https://github.com/user-attachments/assets/f7a53f38-8f90-496d-be1e-adc02c1791ce" />
-The BOTSv3 dataset is available from a public github repository.
-Downloading it is as simple as downlaoding the archive to a linux machine of virtual machine.
+The BOTSv3 dataset is available from a public Github repository.
+Downloading it is as simple as downloading the archive to a Linux machine of virtual machine.

-### 2. Moving the dataset to the correct folder so splunk can access it
+### 2. Moving the dataset to the correct folder so Splunk can access it
 <img width="2559" height="1439" alt="2  Moving dataset into the correct folder" src="https://github.com/user-attachments/assets/3b8d0775-2f08-45de-8750-0c6d8f6caae7" />
 Moving the dataset to the correct folder is important.
 We must ensure the data is stored in the same place as the splunk files for ease of indexing later on in the process.

 ### 3. Running splunk from the dataset directory
 <img width="2559" height="1439" alt="3  Running splunk from the dataset directory" src="https://github.com/user-attachments/assets/880fe613-958d-4c07-bba7-c75229138e24" />
-Once the dataset is in the correct place, we can start splunk with the "./Splunk start" command.
-It is important we use the superuser "Sudo" prefix in order to prevent any protected storage locations from interfearing with the software, sudo allows us to run it as a administrator.
+Once the dataset is in the correct place, we can start Splunk with the "./Splunk start" command.
+It is important we use the superuser "Sudo" prefix in order to prevent any protected storage locations from interfering with the software, "Sudo" allows us to run it as a administrator.

 ### 4. Opening the dataset in Splunk and indexing it
 <img width="2559" height="1439" alt="4  Opening the dataset in Splunk and indexing it" src="https://github.com/user-attachments/assets/5c460b53-8d07-4713-bd4d-166183c842c9" />
+By using 'Index = "BOTSv3"' we can load the dataset into Splunk and begin applying filters to manage the data.

 ---
-# Guided Questions (40%)
+# Guided Questions (40%) - 403 words
 _(Choose and answer ONE SET of BOTSv3’s 200-level questions using Splunk queries and analysis.
 Present answers clearly, with supporting evidence (screenshots, query outputs, dashboards).
 Explain the SOC relevance of each answer.)_